tilt-dev/tilt.build/docs/example_nodejs.md

 ## Step 2: Why Is the Docker Build So Slow?

 The first thing I notice when I click "deploy" is a bunch of logs from `yarn install`; and not just once, but _every dang time_.
 This is a hint that we can optimize our Dockerfile to be smarter about caching.
-With a little rearranging, our [new Dockerfile]((https://github.com/windmilleng/tilt-example-nodejs/blob/master/2-optimize-dockerfile/Dockerfile)) looks like this:
+With a little rearranging, our [new Dockerfile]((https://github.com/windmilleng/tilt-example-nodejs/blob/master/2-optimized-dockerfile/Dockerfile)) looks like this:
 ```
-# TODO
+FROM node:10

+WORKDIR /app

+ADD package.json .
+ADD yarn.lock .
+RUN yarn install

+ADD . .

+ENTRYPOINT [ "node", "/app/index.js" ]
 ```

 Here's what it looks like when we build with our new Dockerfile: